AQ-Life/CPgraph/README.md

 “forsetplot” function is to draw forestplot in oncology clinical trials.

+“swimmerplot” function is to draw swimmerplot in oncology clinical trials.

 ## Installation

 You can install the development version of CPgraph from